ssali90/simple-php-Shopping-Cart/README.md

 #simple-php-Shopping-Cart

-An easy to use shopping cart that lets you add, update and remove items from a session based cart
+An easy to use shopping cart that is backed by a database and lets you add, update and remove items from a session based cart

 ##configure

-Products must be added to a mysql database in order to use the cart. make sure you run the cart.sql and add your database user details to the db class located in the core/classes file
+items must be added to a mysql database in order to use the cart. make sure you run the cart.sql and add your database user details to the db class located in the core/classes file

 ##Add